picamator/CacheManager/README.md

 * `IN`      - function similar to MySQL IN
 * `fields`  - parameter with comma separated entity's fields

-Each of the samples below shows pair of API requests that runs one after another or during one application request circle.
+Each of the samples below shows pair of API requests.

 #### Sample 1
 1. `GET: customer\?query="id IN(1,2,3)&fields='name,address'"`